Getting started (Scotland)

 Read our Business partnerships fact sheet for more information.

 Partners are taxed only on their share of the business profits.
-If one partner owes income tax, Her Majesty’s Revenue & Customs (HMRC) cannot claim it from the other partners.
+If one partner owes income tax, HM Revenue & Customs (HMRC) cannot claim it from the other partners.

 A limited company is legally separate from its directors and shareholders.
 In a small limited company, the directors are often the shareholders.